This is when Chinese New Year falls in 2023 and what all 12 Zodiac animals represent from dragon to rabbit

 When is Chinese New Year 2023?

 Chinese New Year always takes place on the first day of the Chinese lunar calendar and this starts the day following the first new moon between January 21 and February 20.
-In 2023, the Chinese New Year will take place on Sunday, January 22.
+In 2023, the Chinese New Year took place on Sunday, January 22.

 The celebration lasts for over two weeks in China but people mark the occasion similarly in other places like East Asia too.